#

 directory and pull the latest updates from the repository with git pull origin main

-and if you don't have the repo cloned yet visit Getting Started.
+.
+If you don't have the repo cloned yet visit Getting Started.

 2. If you have SecureCRT make sure to upload the .xml file included in the repo for SSH sessions and commands.